yashmanne/an_analysis_of_nothing/README.md

 ## Introduction
 The '90s hit, ***Seinfeld***, is an American sitcom that features four friends, Jerry Seinfeld (Jerry Seinfeld), George Costanza (Jason Alexander), Elaine Benes (Julia Louis-Dreyfus), and Cosmo Kramer (Michael Richards), and their daily lives in New York City.
 The show follows Jerry, a stand-up comedian, and the lives of his best friend, George, his neighbor, Kramer, and his ex-girlfriend, Elaine, all played by real-life comedians.
 The show has been characterized as a “show about nothing”.
 While its popularity peaked in the '90s, the show continues to garner new fans while retaining old ones.
 It is recognized as one of the most influential sitcoms in TV history.

 Despite the show having cemented its place as one of the greatest sitcoms to date, it can be difficult for *Seinfeld* fans, as well as those curious about the show, to search and discover certain episode and series characteristics when their only resource is manual web-searching.
 To this, we develop an interactive web application that covers the extensive capabilities of Wikipedia, IMDb, and Netflix all in one–acting as a descriptive and exploratory tool for users to query specific scenes, visualize character quirks, and receive recommendations for future watches.
-We hope to not only uncover new insights about the classic show, but also provide a centralized **tool** for fans to access and explore all things *Seinfeld*.
+We hope to not only uncover new insights about the classic show, but also provide a centralized **tool** for fans to access and explore all things *Seinfeld*!

 Public Website: **[nothing.streamlit.app](https://nothing.streamlit.app/)**